 The house accommodates ground floor wet area facilities with kitchen, dining and living areas directly connected to a rear landscaped garden, while a front room can be flexibly used as an office, guest bedroom, or second living space intended to activate the street frontage when desired.
 The first floor encompasses three bedrooms and a private bathroom, while two generous voids and large custom skylights expand the interior to carve access to light, ventilation, and divergent views both inwardly and outwardly to its external environment.

-Its exterior is predominantly articulated by a ‘jacket’ of charred timber cladding, black powdercoated aluminium glazed doors & windows, curved and angular black metal hoods, and black standing seam metal roofing for a restrained and singular external expression in counterpoint to its neighbours.
-Internally, a composition of certified ash timber walls and joinery, black steel stairs, ash timber flooring and ground floor burnished concrete create a series of warm and pared-back spaces.
-Concrete ‘tongues’ extend the interior footprints of the house and the rear garage into the garden, echoing the curved shapes of the internal voids to provide outdoor dining and artist overflow areas respectively.
+Its exterior is predominantly articulated by a ‘jacket’ of charred timber cladding, black aluminium glazed doors & windows, black metal hoods, and black standing seam metal roofing for a restrained and singular external expression in counterpoint to its neighbours.
+Internally, a composition of certified ash timber walls and joinery, black steel, terracotta, and ground floor burnished concrete create a series of warm and pared-back spaces.
+Concrete ‘tongues’ extend the interior footprints of the house and the rear garage studio into the garden, echoing the curved shapes of the internal voids to provide outdoor dining and artist overflow areas respectively.

 Date: 2020 -